oneblink/winjs-localcontext-adapter/README.md

 Shims and other snippets to assist with use of traditional JavaScript libraries within the locked-down local context of WinJS

+## Upstream

+Microsoft has a similar (and likely better) solution: https://github.com/MsopenTech/winstore-jscompat

 ## Warning

 Microsoft deliberately prevents certain unsafe JavaScript and DOM practices from